American ~ Icelandic Brooks Walker photographs editorial, cultural and documentary images for leading publications and institutions.

-He is passionate about capturing beautiful, heartfelt and informative images that share insightful anecdotes about everything, from the mundane to the magnificent, and accepts the challenge of making meaningful singular images in our age of googolplexing snaps.
+He is passionate about capturing beautiful, heartfelt and informative images that share insightful anecdotes about everything and anything, from the mundane to the magnificent, and accepts the challenge of making meaningful singular images in our age of googolplexing snaps.

-Books: for the Italian art publisher FMR– Roma Il Colosseo (Colosseum of Rome), Venini (Venetian glass), Bodoni (typographic biography) Egypte-Egypte (for the Egyptian Govt. @ Institut du Monde Arabe) and 40 Grand Tour pocket guides.
+For the Italian art publisher FMR– Roma Il Colosseo (Colosseum of Rome), Venini (Venetian glass), Bodoni (typographic biography x 2) Egypte-Egypte (for the Egyptian Govt. @ Institut du Monde Arabe) and 40 Grand Tour pocket guides.

 Awards: Lowell Thomas Award, Art Directors Club Italiano Award, Barbi Colombini.